 You have a much greater chance of keeping your teeth for life than anyone else in history.
-In the past few decades, advances in dental medicine of the have made it possible for oral health problems to be resolved more efficiently than ever before.
-People are still losing their teeth, however.
+In the past few decades, advances in dental medicine of the have made it possible for oral health problems to be treated and resolved more efficiently than ever before.
+People still lose their teeth, however.
 You can have a perfect set of cavity-free teeth, but still wind up replacing them with dentures if you neglect your gum health.

 Do you need a periodontist, Clinton NJ?
 Drs.
 Carson Ferris-Zeolla and Victoria Uryniak can help you keep your gum disease symptoms under control, so you can keep your teeth for life.
 Contact our office online to make an appointment.

 Having strong healthy teeth is important, but without healthy gum tissue those teeth become unstable.
 Like a tree that loses the soil supporting its roots, teeth affected by gum erosion cannot stand.
 Gum disease treatments can help you minimize your symptoms, but they cannot cure it.
 Neglect the health of your gums for too long, and you lose your chance to hold onto your teeth for life.